 2020 George West Historic Texas Cemetery Subject Approved Harris Hudson Huff

-2021 Weston-Chapa Cemetery Subject Developing Harris Hudson Huff
+2021 Weston-Chapa Cemetery Subject Developing Campbell Hudson Huff

-2021 Albert Smith Subject Developing Harris Hudson Huff
+2021 Albert Smith Subject Developing Campbell Hudson Huff

 Prospective Marker Requests: